quipucords/camayoc/README.rst

 where the quipucords_ server you want to test is running so the tests can execute against the server.

-Camayoc contains test suites for both quipucords/rho, quipucords/quipucords, and quipucords/yupana projects.
+Camayoc contains test suites for quipucords/rho, quipucords/quipucords, and quipucords/yupana projects.
 All portions of the test suite expect the same config file format.
 Any changes to the test suite that require changes to the config file format should be made with this in mind.